 ASO in the App Store vs Google Play - 7 Differences

 Most app developers and marketers launch their app in both the Apple App Store and Google Play Store.
-Whereas both stores serve the same purpose - a place where users can discover and download apps, they are actually very different ecosystems.
-In this blog we will explain into detail the main differences between ASO on the Apple App Store vs Google Play Store.
+Although both stores serve the same purpose - to help users discover and download apps - they are actually very different ecosystems.
+In this blog, we will closely examine the main differences between ASO on the Apple App Store vs Google Play Store.

-Not only do the Apple App Store and Google Play Store use their own unique algorithm to rank apps in the search results, they also display their apps in a different way.
+Not only do the Apple App Store and Google Play Store use their own unique algorithms to rank apps in the search results, they also display their apps in different ways.
 For example, in the App Store search results, each app shows with the app icon, app name, subtitle and screenshots or video.
-In the Play Store search results on the other hand, only the app icon and app title show.
+On the other hand, in the Play Store search results, only the app icon and app title show.

-This means that even though iOS and Android app pages have similar fields (including: app name, subtitle, long description, screenshots, video and ratings & reviews), the fields do have a very different impact on keyword rankings and conversion rate optimization:
+This means that, even though iOS and Android app pages have similar fields (including: app name, subtitle, long description, screenshots, video and ratings & reviews), these fields do have very different impacts on keyword rankings and conversion rate optimization (CRO):

 1. App Name

 From an ASO perspective, the app title is a strong ranking signal in both the Apple App Store & Google Play.
-That means that for both iOS or Android apps, you should always include your most important keywords in your app title.
+That means that, for both iOS and Android apps, you should always include your most important keywords in your app title.

-The most straightforward difference between the app name in the Apple App Store or Google Play is the character limit (30 characters for iOS apps and 50 characters for Android apps).
+The most straightforward difference between the app name in the Apple App Store and Google Play is the character limit (30 characters for iOS apps and 50 characters for Android apps).

-But, the app title also serves a very different purpose in each store.
-Since in the Google Play search results, only the app icon and app title show, the title needs to explain to users what the app is actually about.
-This is less important in the Apple App store, because there are also the subtitle and screenshots or video in the search results and these help convey to the user what the app is about.
+However, the app titles serve very different purposes in each store.
+In the Google Play search results, only the app icon and app title show, so the title needs to explain to users what the app is actually about.
+This is less important in the Apple App store: here, there is also the subtitle and screenshots or video in the search results which all help convey to the user what the app is about.